-- Edmodo: Allows you to view your child's assignments on the Internet.
-Links to study guides, and sites the teachers create/identify and documents that may be of use to the students when working at home as well as important dates on the calendar are all items that you can access through Edmodo.
-Each student has his or her own screen name and password.
-Parents have a separate screen name and password.
-Both accounts will be activated when you join GAA. - The GAAzette: Communication between parents and school is a high priority at GAA.
-Parents will receive notices throughout the year about school events as well as the GAAzette, a school-wide bi-weekly (fortnightly) newsletter sent by email. - Back-to-School Night: In September, a Back-to-School Night is held to introduce parents to classroom expectations, a description of the year's curriculum, grade level policies on homework and other details of the functioning of each class.
+- Admin +: Provides a parent portal for parents to view assignments and grades. - The GAAzette: Communication between parents and school is a high priority at GAA.
+Parents will receive notices throughout the year about school events as well as the GAAzette, a school-wide biweekly (fortnightly) newsletter sent by email. - Back-to-School Night: In September, a Back-to-School Night is held to introduce parents to classroom expectations, a description of the year's curriculum, grade level policies on homework and other details of the functioning of each class.